Christinakeke/Soooo-expensive/docs/index.md

 ## 🖋️ Conclusions

 In this study, our analysis revealed a noteworthy finding regarding the relationship between exchange rates and inflation across various countries.
-To a certain extent, we observed a negative correlation between these two variables in most countries.
+Taken together, the results seems to suggest there to be a negative correlation between these two variables in most countries.
 This negative correlation was found to be statistically significant and relatively strong.
 While the consistency of the correlation varied across some countries, a general pattern emerged, indicating negative correlations over the past three to five years.
 For example, in our analysis of Canada, if we exclude black swan events such as COVID, the correlation is roughly negative.
-This implies that a decrease in the exchange rate tends to coincide with an increase in inflation.
-As a result, this correlation could be employed as an informative indicator for making short-term decisions regarding savings and consumption.
+This implies that a decrease in the exchange rate tends to coincide with an increase in inflation, which is in accord with the theoritical knowldge we previously know about.
+The findings on this correlation can thus be employed as an informative indicator for making short-term decisions regarding savings and consumption.

-However, this correlation is not true for every country.
-We found a siginificant positive correlation between our two indicators in India.
-This is quite different from all other countries.
-We speculate that the differenc might be driven by India's restrictions on foreign exchange, payments and transactions made by foreigners.
-On the other hand, most countries in our study have a floating exchange rate system with more freedom.
+However, the negative correlation is not observed in every country.
+We found a siginificant positive correlation between our two indicators in India, which stands out from the results from all other countries.
+One possible explanation to this discrepancy could be India's restrictions on foreign exchange, payments and transactions made by foreigners.
+In contrast, most other countries in our study have a floating exchange rate system that allows more freedom on currency flows.
+The difference between different country's foreign currency restrictions compared to India could attribute to the inconsistency in our result.

 In a nutshell, it is crucial to exercise caution and consider the influence of unusual events and other factors that could impact both the exchange rate and inflation.
+Whilst it is not the aim of this study to consider the historical and societal context influecing the relationship, further investigation on the quantitative factors is recommended to provide a more comprehensive review to understand the relationshio between exchange rate and inflation.
 The theoratically correlation between exchange rate and inflation level is just one of many indicators that can aid in making informed decisions in the short term.
 By taking into account multiple factors and assessing the overall economic environment, individuals can make more well-rounded decisions.

 <br><br>